 Access-based Enumeration (ABE) allows objects (files, folders) on local resources to be hidden from users who do not have permission to access them.
 Why is this important?
 Take the lady in our header image, for instance.
 Let’s call her Ms. McNosy.
-If ABE is not activated, Ms. McNosy might not be able to view the contents of the folder “Facility_NJ_jobcuts” (because she does not have the required permissions to do so), but she can still seethat the folder is there.
+Without ABE, Ms. McNosy might not be able to view the contents of the folder “Facility_NJ_jobcuts” (because she does not have the necessary permissions), but she can still seethat the folder is there.
 The result: Even without knowing what’s inside, the name of the folder could be enough to inspire Ms. McNosy to get the rumor mill churning.

 Access-based Enumeration was designed to cut the grapevine before it can even grow.
 The function ensures Ms. McNosy does not even see the objects she has no permissions for in the first place.
 In this article, we are going to explain how to set up ABE correctly and how it works on different Windows drives.

 Every company has different types of data: confidential, secret and top secret.
 Because this data is usually kept on file servers shared by many people, NTFS permissions are used to ensure that only the right people have access to this information.
-NTFS, short for New Technology File System, gives you granular options for setting access rights in Microsoft Windows (eg.: List folder contents, Read & Execute, Modify).
+NTFS, short for New Technology File System, gives you granular options for setting access rights in Windows and Windows Server environments (eg.: List folder contents, Read & Execute, Modify).

 This ensures that employees accessing the file server via network are only able to see the information they are supposed to see.
-More information: Our article on the subject outlines the best practices for setting NTFS permissions.
+For more information on the topic of NTFS permissions, our article on the subject outlines NTFS Best Practices and common mistakes.

 Why Use Access-Based Enumeration?

 Up until Windows Server 2008, admins had to pay extra attention to how and especially WHERE they set up newfolder structures.
-Users with access to folder X were automatically able to see all of its subfolders, even if they did not have the necessary permissions to access those folders.
+Users with access to a particular folder were automatically able to see all of its subfolders, even if they did not have the necessary permissions to open those folders.

 Example: While Ms. McNosy can see all subfolders of folder X, she cannot access all of them.
 This scenario was quite common and led to all kinds of problems: